AdobeDocs/experience-manager-65.pt-BR/help/forms/developing/protecting-documents-policies.md

 1. Atualize a política.

-   Atualize a política chamando o método `RightsManagementServiceClient` do objeto `updatePolicyFromSDK` e transmitindo o objeto `PolicySpec` que representa a política a ser atualizada.
+   Atualize a política chamando a `RightsManagementServiceClient` do objeto `updatePolicyFromSDK` e a aprovação do `PolicySpec` que representa a política a ser atualizada.

 **Exemplos de código**